jlevy/og-equity-compensation/README.md

 Startups allocate stock not just for investors, but also for employees.

-🄳 At some point early on, generally before the first employees are hired, a number of shares will be reserved for an employee stock [**option pool**](http://www.investopedia.com/terms/o/option-pool.asp), more broadly defined as an *equity incentive plan*.
+🄳 Soon after a startup is established, generally before the first employees are hired, a number of the company’s shares will be reserved for an employee stock [**option pool**](http://www.investopedia.com/terms/o/option-pool.asp), more broadly defined as an *equity incentive plan*.
 A typical size for the option pool is 20% of the stock of the company, but it can be 10%, 15%, or other sizes.